Review: HELLRISER (2017)

 Sometimes you just have to take a chance, ignore what your brain is telling you, and go for it.
-So when HELLRISER, (no that is not a typo), the latest film from low budget auteur, Steve Lawson, (KILLERSAURUS) came my way I just had to watch it.
+So when HELLRISER, (no that is not a typo), the latest film from low budget auteur, Steve Lawson, (KILLERSAURUS, THE HAUNTING OF ALCATRAZ) came my way I just had to watch it.
 While nobody will ever claim it’s a great film, it is a lot of fun for those that can appreciate this kind of contribution to the genre.

 It’s not just the silly puns that give HELLRISER its feel.
 Scenes like the one where Locke first sees Anne’s cell and doesn’t find all the mist floating around the least bit odd, or a later scene of her escaping by ripping the bars from her cell while stark naked, also add to the film’s charm Toss in some shower scenes, a couple of well-staged killings and a bad CGI Hellscape and you have something that looks like Fred Olen Ray could have made at his peak.

 HELLRISER isn’t for those who demand a serious genre film.
 Those just looking for some fun with the odd scare thrown in should have a good time.
 HELLRISER is currently out on an “All-Region” DVD in the UK from 88 Films, no word yet about a release in other countries.